lg550055/dkpda/README.md

 Your source of daily satire

 ### Backend
 FastAPI powering CRUD operations of articles, users, and voting.
 Implemented with FastAPI, SQLAlchemy 2.0 style ORM, and Pydantic v2 schemas.
-Tests are included under `bkend/tests/`.
+Unit tests are under `bkend/tests/`.

 #### Quick start